 The groups include location-specific groups: Canadian Roots, English Roots, Irish Roots, German Roots, New York/New England Roots, and our newest group on Scandinavian Roots.
-Genealogy Software users for Family Tree Maker and for RootsMagic.
-Family history groups include our: Writers Group and DNA.
+Genealogy Software users for Family Tree Maker and RootsMagic.
+Family history groups include our: Beginners Group and, our Writers Group.

 Society-sponsored events, i.e. Membership meetings, Special Interest Group Meetings that include dates and locations.

 Workshops, seminars, and meetings of other societies and genealogy related organizations in Southwest Florida and nationwide.

 Our searchable surname list with the option of private email contact with LCGS researcher.

 All current members of the Lee County Genealogical Society are invited to submit a listing of surnames they are researching for display in our Surname List on our website.